jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1.md

 We talk of the debt of gratitude, but not of a debt of friendship, debt of charity, or debt of  generosity.

-4 Resentment seems to have been given us by nature only for defence.
+{{< s v="4" >}} Resentment seems to have been given us by nature only for defence.
 It is the safeguard of justice and the security of innocence.
 It prompts us to:
 - beat off the mischief attempted on us
 - retaliate that which is already done so that:
   - the offender will repent